A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The General Model

 which can be integrated into

 where $\kappa=3(\alpha+1)$ and $C$ is a constant determined such that $a=l_P$ at $t=0$.
-This solution is interesting mathematically because it describes analytically a phase of early inflation and a phase of late inflation (or late accelerated expansion) connected by a power-law evolution corresponding to the $\alpha$-era.
+This solution is interesting because it describes analytically a phase of early inflation and a phase of late inflation (or late accelerating expansion) connected by a power-law expansion ($\alpha$-era).
 The corresponding scalar field theory is developed in Appendix \ref{sec_sft}.
+We obtain a scalar field potential (see Equations (\ref{sft6})---(\ref{unif1})) that unifies the inflaton potential of Section \ref{sec_sfe} and the quintessence potential of Section \ref{sec_sftl}.

-\subsection{The whole evolution of the universe}
+\subsection{The Whole Evolution of the Universe}